cujojs/when/docs/api.md

 var promise = when.settle(array);
 ```

-Where:

-* array is an Array *or a promise for an array*, which may contain promises and/or values.

 Returns a promise for an array containing the same number of elements as the input array.
 Each element is a descriptor object describing of the outcome of the corresponding element in the input.
 The returned promise will only reject if `array` itself is a rejected promise.
 Otherwise, it will always fulfill with an array of descriptors.
 This is in contrast to [when.all](#whenall), which will reject if any element of `array` rejects.

 If the corresponding input promise is: